-Processors that support LAM continue to require the addresses written to control registers or MSRs be 57-bit canonical if the processor supports 5-level paging or 48-bit canonical if it supports only 4-level paging; LAM masking is not performed on these writes.
+Processors that support LAM continue to require the addresses written to control registers or MSRs to be 57-bit canonical if the processor supports 5-level paging or 48-bit canonical if it supports only 4-level paging; LAM masking is not performed on these writes.
+Similarly, LAM masking does not apply to loads of the SSP register, nor does it apply to loads of GDTR, IDTR, LDTR, and TR by LGDT, LIDT, LLDT, and LTR.
 When the contents of such registers are used as pointers to access memory, the processor performs canonicality checking and masking based on paging mode and LAM mode configuration active at the time of access.